matthias-reis/aithir.de/_active/elements/05-group-therapy.md

 though.
 And they brought the O'Clares through hard times and made everyone keep their faith.

-Now the clans thought leaders were sitting in a circle around that box that was shaking from time to time with the movement of the demon inside.
+Now the clan's thought leaders were sitting in a circle around that box that was shaking from time to time with the movement of the demon inside.
 There was Juliette of course, the two elders, Ruben and his friend Thom, who caught the thing, and others.
 Overall eight people discussed for a whole hour what to do